AIAUSA/goaia-sportsperformance/_events/armenia-sports-performance-educational-clinic-team.md

 ---
-title: Armenia Sports Performance Educational Clinic Team
+title: Armenia Sports Performance Clinic Team
 date: 2018-10-17 04:17:25 +0000
 description: "#### Do you want to travel internationally for your profession?!?\n\nJoin us in Yerevan, Armenia for an adventure.
 This team will be teaching at the National